openedx/pytest-repo-health/README.rst

 If you run into problems, these pytest flags might help::
     -  -c file: load configuration from `file` instead of trying to locate one of the implicit configuration files.
 Helpful if invocation dir defines "add-opts" in one of its files.
     -  --noconftest: Don't load any conftest.py files.
-In case invocation dir/repository has conftest files that change configurations or cause pytest to run unnecessary code.
+Helpful in case invocation dir/repository has conftest files that change configurations or cause pytest to run unnecessary code.

 At edX, the following command works for most of our repos::